masinde70/AWS-WORKFLOW-SCONES/README.md

 ## Dataset
 The dataset is  CIFAR-100.
 The CIFAR dataset is open source and generously hosted by the University of Toronto at: https://www.cs.toronto.edu/~kriz/cifar-100-python.tar.gz.

-# Project Steps Overview

-## Data staging
-In AWS sagemeker studio the notebook we choose has been tested on the Python 3 (Data Science) kernel with the ml.t3.medium instance.